fionaeliza/fionaeliza.github.io/PJM/README.md

-Within this program we use python to manipulate a large time series data set, combine it with holiday and temperature data, and then analyse it and create a model.
+Within this program we use python to manipulate a large time series data set, combine it with holiday and temperature data, and then analyse it and create a model using SARIMA.
 I have further used Power BI to create visual report out on the findings.